xoooox/xoooox.github.io/_posts/2014-10-3-get-leid-in-porto.md

 ##Are you a professional?
 Do you guarantee quality?
 I'm used to long experiences!
 Can you satisfy these requirements?

-> Since that all that was mentioned is relative, I now that I'm qualified to guarantee this requirements!
+> Since that all that was mentioned, is relative, I know that I'm qualified to guarantee this requirements!

 ##I'm married, is this a problem?